clearlinux/clear-linux-documentation/README.rst

 * `Python`_
 * `PIP`_

 The instructions for installing these varies according to OS.
-You can  On a basic out-of-the-box Ubuntu-like install, you might need something like:
+On a basic out-of-the-box Ubuntu-like install, you might need something like:

 ..